red-lemur/todo-list/README.md

 # todo-list
-A small application to manage a TODO list.
+A small application for managing a to-do list.